-For the past 30+ years Mr Baker has been active in China, Asia and UK working in law and conducting a practice in assisting companies doing business in the region.
-As an experienced lawyer qualified to practice in Australia and Hong Kong, Mr Baker provides valuable assistance to ASF's international operations and in particular to the negotiation, structuring and implementation of joint venture and cooperation agreements with ASF's key strategic partners.
+For the past 35+ years Mr Baker has been active in China, Asia and UK working in law and conducting a practice in assisting companies doing business in the region.
+As an experienced lawyer qualified to practice in Australia and Hong Kong, Mr Baker provides valuable assistance to the Company's operations and in particular to the negotiation, structuring and implementation of joint venture and other agreements with investors and key strategic partners.